Technology4 min read

 2. Load Balancing and Scaling

 Introduce load balancing to distribute incoming requests across several servers, preventing any single point from becoming a bottleneck.
-Consider cloud-based solutions that offer scalable resources, allowing you to adjust capacity dynamically based on demand.
+Consider cloud-based solutions with web development best practices that offer scalable resources, allowing you to adjust capacity dynamically based on demand.

 3. Regular Maintenance and Monitoring